 In Australia, the numbers are no better since the Problem Gambling Severity Index standard use estimates that around 1.1 million everyday gamblers have acted in ways that caused or put them in danger of gambling-related issues.

 However, the numbers are a bit higher in the UK.
-A survey carried out by YouGov showed that about 2.7% of UK adults, which is around 1.4million individuals, have issues with gambling.
-But this figure is not official and are just estimates as the UK Gambling commission places the official estimates at 0.7%.
+A survey carried out by YouGov showed that about 2.7% of UK adults, which is around 1.4 million individuals, have issues with gambling.
+But this figure is not official and is just estimated as the UK Gambling Commission places the official estimates at 0.7%.

-Gambling addiction causes numerous short- and long-term negative impacts in the lives of individuals.
+Gambling addiction causes numerous short- and long-term negative impacts on the lives of individuals.
 Some of these are easy to point out, while others may need one to look closely to spot them.